-Monitoring and other core statutory duties: Maintaining monitoring networks is critical for understanding where pollution is most acute, and what measures are effective to reduce pollution.
+- Monitoring and other core statutory duties: Maintaining monitoring networks is absolutely critical for understanding where pollution is most acute, and what measures are effective to reduce pollution.
 Under the London Local Air Quality Management (LLAQM) framework, the Council has a statutory duty to monitor, report on and improve air quality.
-Working in partnership

-1 Environmental equity, air quality, socioeconomic status and respiratory health, 2010.
+Working in partnership with the GLA and surrounding boroughs, Hounslow is taking ambitious action to improve local air quality and is committed to working towards 2021 WHO guidelines. - approximately 15% of the NOX emitted across London, therefore it is important that action is taken to decarbonise the building stock in order to reduce NO2 concentrations.